HoHieuLuc/js-easy-exercises/super-easy.md

 - C: `running sum.js`, `3`, `running index.js`
 - D: `running index.js`, `undefined`, `running sum.js`

+_Answer_and_Explain: B. With the import keyword, all imported modules are pre-parsed.
+This means that the imported modules get run first, the code in the file which imports the module gets executed after.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>